It has been 10 years since Weekdone started providing teams like yours with world leading team management software.

 Informal communication is important.
-Every quarter you should organize team events where people can talk and do activities outside the constraints of work.
-These events are a great way to find out, what people are thinking, to share management’s vision or explain your own aims.
+Every quarter you should organize team events where people can talk and engage in activities outside the constraints of work.
+These events are a great way to find out what people are thinking, brainstorm, share management’s vision or explain your own aims.
 Teams that share more experiences than just the ones in the office usually work better together.
 And building trust and relationships inside a team is a cornerstone to having a high-performing team.

 Find a weekly reporting system that works for your team.

 No team should implement all of these hacks.
 Each person reacts differently to managers checking in on them.
 So, you have to find a system that works best for your team.
 Keep the tips listed above in mind so you can start seeing better results right away.

 If you are looking for practical examples, check out our case studies about weekly reporting.